MadrigalStreetCartel/neuz/README.md

 - Write your messages (1 per line press enter to return line).
 - Enter wanted interval.
 - Engage and flood chat!

-## Support Automation
-- Fill the slots as desired (Heal spell for the target you wanna heal, Food/Pills for yourself).
-- Target the character you want to follow in game.
-- Engage

 # FAQ